+The POSC is intended to do two things: address the health and treatment needs of the infant and their affected family or caregiver, and monitor whether local entities are delivering appropriate services to the infant and family.
+A POSC is different from a child protective services report.
+The POSC is a tool to ensure family care in support of the infant, and to hold local entities accountable for service provision.
+A POSC's development should be co-led by the birthing parent and their chosen support network, which may or may not include a medical provider.
 Sharing a POSC with the state agency charged with accepting child abuse and neglect complaints is NOT a report of child abuse or neglect, but rather is a notification to the agency that a POSC exists.
+Ideally, medical providers making a POSC notification should use a different phone number or online system than a state's abuse and neglect reporting portal.
+States should use these notifications to track whether local entities are providing referrals to and delivery of appropriate services.
 Some states even allow a de-identified POSC to satisfy CAPTA's data reporting requirements while avoiding unnecessary state intervention.
 The state laws detailed below determine whether the presence of substances in a newborn, or the diagnosis of certain conditions, requires a child abuse or neglect report in addition to a POSC.

 It's worth noting that state agencies charged with accepting child abuse and neglect reports sometimes develop their own policies and guidance for when a report is required.
 Some guidance directly follows state law, but other guidance is based on that agency's interpretation of how state law should be implemented.
 This agency guidance is not legally binding when it goes beyond the requirements of state law, but should be taken into consideration when deciding whether or not to make a report.
 Attorneys can help you determine whether your state agency's issued guidance encourages overreporting.
-Additionally, some hospital or clinic institutional policies may actually require reporting in more cases than indicated by your state laws below.
-If the institutional policy encourages overreporting, or "just to be safe" reporting that isn't required by law, providers may decide to engage in intrainstitutional advocacy to change their policies.
+Additionally, some hospital or clinic institutional policies may call for reporting beyond what the state laws below require.
+If an institution encourages or requires overreporting, providers can advocate within their institutions to change these harmful policies, as numerous professional codes of ethics require.
 If/When/How may be able to support you in this advocacy.